giantpanpan/giantpanpan.github.io/_posts/2019-10-30-Software-Optimization-With-SIMD.markdown

 #endif
 ```

-Too see examples about these three methods, please go to next blog: <a href="../Software-Optimization-With-SIMD-Practice">Software-Optimization-With-SIMD-Practice</a>
+To see examples about these methods, please go to next blog: <a href="../Software-Optimization-With-SIMD-Practice-GCC-Compiler-Option">2019-10-30-Software-Optimization-With-SIMD-Practice-GCC-Compiler-Option</a>